scala/scala-lang/blog/_posts/2021-01-19-scala-native-0.4-release.md

 last year in [Scala Native Next Steps](https://contributors.scala-lang.org/t/scala-native-next-steps/4216).
 Currently, this project is developed by a single engineer working full-time, thanks to our cooperation with VirtusLab, and with guidance of Sébastien Doeraene, author of Scala.js.
-We also appreciate and would like to thank our community contributors for the huge amounts of work they have done for this project.
+We also appreciate and would like to thank our community contributors for the huge amounts of work they have done for this project, and a special thanks to a contributor who also donated significant personal funds and propelled our efforts in 2020.

 We have many plans for the future of Scala Native.
 Our top priorities include Scala 3 support and support for more architectures such as ARM
 Stay tuned for the next updates...